CodeSignal/redux-rags/README.md

 export default connect(mapStateFromProps, { loadFaq })(Faq);
 ```

 And that's it!
-That's all you need to do, no need to handle creating or placing a subreducer
+That's all you need to do; no need to manually create or place a subreducer
-anywhere, that's all being handled behind the scenes for you.
-The subreducer is a pretty basic
-one, it just holds the return of `load` in the data attribute and keeps track of some meta
+anywhere.
+The subreducer is pretty basic, it holds the return of `load` in the data attribute.
-information.
-If you want to adjust how you're calling load based on the meta data, like delaying
-or debouncing the request, you can define those interactions yourself using the meta data.
+It also keeps track of meta information, like last load time, number of times loaded, and errors.

 If you want to keep track of data by parameters passed to `load`, i.e. loading a whole bunch
 of users, you'll want to use `ragFactoryMap`.
 This will use `ragFactory` behind the scenes to
 create the simple mini-reducer for each set of parameters you specify.

-## Pre Requisites
+## Prerequisites
 You'll need `redux-thunk` and to restructure your `createRootReducer` function.
 We'll
 need to handle the addition of dynamic reducers!

-Here's what your redux store creation will look like:
+Here's what your Redux store creation will look like:
 ```js
 import { combineReducers, createStore, applyMiddleware } from 'redux';
 import thunk from 'redux-thunk';